How comfortable are you with change? How do you deal with change in your life? In general, do you see change as something to embrace or be feared?

 Disclosure – This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.
 Any compensation I receive does not affect the price you pay.

-The world and each of us is constantly evolving.
+The world and each of us are constantly evolving.

 Some of us embrace change more willingly than others.
 Some people thrive on change.
 It’s actually an important part of their overall life plan.